 Music for mandocello is provided in bass clef, please ask for transposing parts if needed.

 Guitars play the mandocello parts transposed to treble clef when there is no specific guitar parts.

 EVENING ACTIVITIES - Milwaukee Mandolin Mini-Festival!

-We are still working on finalizing details, but it looks like we will have our very own mandolin festival:
+We will have our very own mandolin festival:

 - Evan Marshall and Brian Oberlin, who are touring during that time, will make a stop in Milwaukee to join us for a concert on Thursday night, June 1